Hugo (game show): Sweden

-In Sweden, the TV4 version of the Hugo show became the best-rated children's show of all time in 1996.
-The show's merchandise included a board game based on it.
+Trollet Hugo (Hugo the Troll) was greatly successful among Swedish children during the 1990s.
+The TV4 version of the show became the country's best-rated children's show of 1996.
+The voice cast included Staffan Thomée as Hugo, Annika Sundberg as Hugolina, and Katarina Ewerlöf as Skylla.

 Turkey

-In Turkey, Hugo became the highest ranking children's show and achieved a 12% share of the total market at the time when the country was new to private TV channels.
+Hugo became Turkey's highest ranking children's show and achieved a 12% share of the total market at the time when the country was new to private TV channels.
 The program was enormously popular, especially at the beginning in 1993 when it was being watched by millions of children, thousands of whom would compete to play as callers.
-The show was primarily hosted by Tolga Gariboğlu for over a decade.
+The show was primarily hosted by Tolga Abi (Tolga Gariboğlu) for over a decade.
 There was also a Hugo-themed theatrical show and a collection of locally made merchandise.
 In the Turkish version, Scylla (cadı Sila, was voiced by Eylem Şenkal) kidnapped Hugo's family to fulfill her desire to gain eternal beauty by drinking their sweat obtained from being worked to death, a motif not mentioned in the other versions.
 An often repeated urban legend tells of a boy shouting obscenities at both Hugo and the show's host Tolga upon losing in his game before being cut off, with many claiming having witnessed this aired on live television, although such incident has been denied by Tolga himself and there is no record of it.

 United Kingdom

 In the UK, Hugo was played on What's Up Doc? and The Shiny Show, reaching up to 38% viewer share on the latter.
+The former's version had Scylla with a green color skin.

+United States

+Hugo was known as Tino in a successful 6-minute long program running on the Spanish-language network Telemundo, airing from 1993 to 1995.
+It was hosted by Jessica Fox while Hugo was a duende instead of a troll.
+Hugo's voice was provided by Wally Wingert.